-Seamanship or sailing is literally beyond borders… Skills, rules, practices are mostly the same all around the globe… Even the lore of the sea is more or less the same beyond local cultures.
-This side of the sea fascinates me most… like being a member of global brotherhood.
+Sailors’ superstitions are another good sign that Seamanship or sailing is literally beyond borders… Skills, rules, and practices are mostly the same all around the globe… Even the lore of the sea is more or less the same beyond local cultures.
+This side of the sea fascinates me the most… like being a member of a global brotherhood.

 Speaking of sealore, we have been sharing the same or similar beliefs and superstitions about the sea and seafaring for many centuries.
-Some of these beliefs are popular superstitions, while others are actually better described as traditions, stories, folklore, tropes, myths, or legend.
+Some of these beliefs are popular superstitions, while others are better described as traditions, stories, folklore, tropes, myths, or legends.

 Many superstitions about the sea survive to this day.
 Like most of you, I am practicing most of them whether it’s pure superstition, folklore, or has some factual basis… The question is; do you dare to risk it?

 Most common sailors’ superstitions